Harem: Safavid Empire

 The royal harem played an important role in the history of Safavid Persia.
-The Safavid harem consisted of mothers, wives, slave concubines and female relatives, and was staffed with female slaves and with eunuchs who acted as their guards and channel to the rest of the world.
+The Safavid harem consisted of: mothers, wives, slave concubines, female relatives; it was staffed with female slaves, and eunuchs who acted as their guards and channels to the rest of the world.
 Shah Sultan Hossain's (r.
-1694–1722) court has been estimated to include five thousand slaves; male and female, black and white, of which one hundred were black eunuchs.
+1694–1722) court has been estimated include five thousand slaves: male and female, black and white, of which one hundred were black eunuchs.

 The monarchs of the Safavid dynasty preferred to procreate through slave concubines, which would neutralize potential ambitions from relatives and other inlaws and protect patrimony.
-The slave concubines (and later mothers) of the Shah's mainly consisted of enslaved Circassian, Georgian and Armenian women, captured as war booty, bought at the slave market or received as gifts from local potentates.
+The slave concubines (and later mothers) of the Shah mainly consisted of enslaved Circassian, Georgian and Armenian women, captured as war booty, bought at the slave market or received as gifts from local potentates.
 The slave concubines were sometimes forced to convert to shia Islam upon entering the harem, and referred to as kaniz.
-In contrast to the common custom in Islamic courts to allow only non-Muslim women to become harem concubines, the Safavid harem also contained Muslim concubines, as some free Persian Muslim daughters were gifted by their families or taken by the royal household to the harem as concubines.
+In contrast to the common custom in Islamic courts allowing only non-Muslim women to become harem concubines, the Safavid harem also contained Muslim concubines, as some free Persian Muslim daughters were given by their families or taken by the royal household to the harem as concubines.

-The enslaved harem women could achieve great influence, but there are also examples of the opposite: Shah Abbas II (r.
-1642–1666) burned three of his slave-wives alive because they refused to drink with him, as well as another wife for lying about her menstruation period, and Shah Safi (r.
+The enslaved harem women could achieve great influence, but there are also examples of the opposite.
+Shah Abbas II (r.
+1642–1666) burned three of his slave-wives alive because they refused to drink with him, and another wife for lying about her menstruation period.
+Shah Safi (r.
 1629–1642) stabbed his wife to death for disobedience.

-Slave eunuchs performed various tasks in many levels of the harem as well as the general court.
-Eunuchs had offices in the general court, such as in the royal treasury and as the tutors and adoptive fathers of non-castrated slaves selected to be slave soldiers (ghilman), as well as inside the harem, and served as a channel between the secluded harem women and the outside court and world, which gave them a potentially powerful role at court.
+Slave eunuchs performed various tasks in many levels of the harem as well as in the general court, where they had offices such as in the royal treasury, as the tutors and adoptive fathers of non-castrated slaves selected to be slave soldiers (ghilman).
+Inside the harem they served as a channel between the secluded harem women and the outside court and world, which gave them a potentially powerful role at court.